statsbomb/junior-engineer-test/README.md

 Think carefully about the style of your code and how you would write these in a professional environment.

 When you are happy with your code, push your work up to your branch.

+There is no time limit, but please don't spend too long on this test, this is just to provide us something to discuss in an interview and shouldn't be a stressful task!